 Training AI is highly resource and energy-intensive.
-A single training run of Pathways Language Model (PaLM) at a Google data centre in Oklahoma, where 89% of its energy requirements come from carbon-free energy sources, resulted in 271,43 tons of carbon dioxide equivalent ( $CO_2e$ ).
+A single training run of Pathways Language Model (PaLM) at a Google data centre in Oklahoma, where 89% of its energy requirements come from carbon-free energy sources, resulted in 271,43 tons of carbon dioxide equivalent (CO2e).
 This is equivalent to the emissions produced by a fully occupied commercial jet during 1.5 flights across the United States.
+These PaLM training runs take place thousands of times a day, every day.